 Below, you can learn about the different types of screening tests for colorectal cancer.

-A colonoscopy is a test in which a thin, flexible tube with a light and a video camera on its tip is placed in your colon to search for polyps.
-It’s the most effective way to find them.
-Your care team will prescribe a clear-liquid diet and medication to clear out your bowel during the 24 hours before the test.
-You’ll be sedated during the exam.
-Your doctor can usually remove any polyps that are detected, which then go to a pathologist (a doctor who specializes in diagnosing disease) for examination and analysis.Back to top
+A colonoscopy is a test that checks for polyps in your colon.
+During this test, a thin, flexible tube with a light and a video camera on its tip is placed in your colon.
+Colonoscopy is the best way to find polyps.
+For 24 hours before the test, you will be on a clear-liquid diet and medication to clear out your bowel.
+You are not awake during a colonoscopy.
+Your doctor usually can remove any polyps they find.
+They will send them to a pathologist (a doctor who looks at body tissue under a microscope to diagnose disease).Back to top

 A flexible sigmoidoscopy is similar to a colonoscopy.
 The main difference is that your doctor uses a shorter tube to examine the lower part of your colon.Back to top